Soo0707/BoB/README.md

 thread_pool(const size_t n)

 // chunk process a vector when its size is larger than grain
-// callback function must have signature F(T& in)
+// callback function must have signature F(T& in) and should
+// contain the transformation to be applied for each element
 // this function is blocking
 void parallelise(std::vector<T>& data, F&& callback, const size_t grain = 20000)
 ```